ruridge/secured-todo/README.md

 A secured TODO list application with a bare React Native project and Expo local-authentication module.

-I have intentionaly chosen to use useState and useContext to manage application state to demonstrate my knowledge of React core React concepts.
+I have intentionally chosen to use useState and useContext to manage application state to demonstrate my knowledge of React core React concepts.
 For a large complex application I would consider using [MobX-state-tree](https://mobx-state-tree.js.org/) or [Redux-toolkit](https://redux-toolkit.js.org/).

 - react-native with Expo
 - expo-authentication